bkaestner/codewars-rules/rules/0311-FAQ-Errors-Submission-Timed-Out.md

 code* wasn't able to perform the necessary operations in the given time.
 The time limit varies between languages, but it's usually \~6s.
 Therefore, this is an error you *can* fix.
 You need to perform optimizations on your code.
-This includes memoization, dynamic programming or even better algorithms and depends on the kata.
+This includes [memoization], dynamic programming or even better algorithms and depends on the kata.
 If you get stuck, submit a comment on the specific kata and mark it as "Question".